Steve Trevor: DC Rebirth

-As part of DC Comics' 2016 relaunch of its monthly titles and their continuity, DC Rebirth, Wonder Woman's origin is retold in the "Year One" storyline.
-Steve crashes on the island of Themyscira and is the sole survivor.
+In the DC Rebirth relaunch, Wonder Woman's origin is retold in the "Year One" storyline.
+Steve crashes on Themyscira and is the sole survivor.
 He is saved and nursed back to health by the Amazons, and a competition is held to determine the one to take Steve and the bodies of his fallen comrades back to America, one that Diana wins.
 In the United States, Trevor relates to the authorities his experiences with the Amazons and Diana, and the two become allies in subsequent conflicts with terrorists, the Greek god of war Ares, a global virus, an African cult, a paramilitary group called Poison, and the supervillain group Godwatch.

+In Wonder Woman (vol. 6), Trevor is killed by Sovereign.